Luisa González

-Luisa Magdalena González Alcivar (born 22 November 1977) is an Ecuadorian politician and lawyer.
-She has been the President of the Citizen Revolution Movement since 2023 and was the party's presidential candidate in the 2023 general election and 2025 general election.
-She previously was a member of the National Assembly between 2021 and 2023.
+Luisa Magdalena González Alcívar (born 22 November 1977) is an Ecuadorian politician and lawyer.
+She has been the International Affairs Secretary of Citizen Revolution Movement since 2026.
+She had also served as the President of the party from 2023 to 2026 and was its presidential candidate in the 2023 and 2025 elections.
+She was previously a member of the National Assembly from Manabí between 2021 and 2023.

 González worked as the Ecuadorian Vice Consul in Spain and served in various positions in the administration of President Rafael Correa between 2007 and 2017, including as Secretary of Public Administration.
 In the 2021 legislative elections, González was elected to the National Assembly as a representative of Manabí Province.
 She would leave office early due to President Guillermo Lasso dissolving the National Assembly through the muerte cruzada decree in 2023.

 González was selected as the Citizen Revolution Movement's presidential candidate for the 2023 election, with Andrés Arauz as her running mate.
 One of her campaign promises was to make former President Rafael Correa a central figure in her administration.
 After finishing in first place in the first round of voting, she went on to lose to Daniel Noboa, securing 47% of the vote.
 González would be elected as the party's president following the election.
 She was once again selected as the party's candidate for president in the 2025 election, with Diego Borja selected as her running mate.
 She would go on to lose the election once again to Noboa, winning 44% of the vote, demanding a recount and alleging fraud.
 González's claims were rejected by the European Union and the Organization of American States, who observed the election.

-Early life
+Early life and education

-Luisa Magdalena González Alcivar was born in Quito, Pichincha province, on 22 November 1977.
+Luisa Magdalena González Alcívar was born in Quito, Pichincha province, on 22 November 1977.
 She was raised in Chone, Manabí Province, where she attended María Angélica Idrobo School.
 In 2007 she obtained her law degree from the Universidad Internacional del Ecuador.
 She then received a master's degree in executive management from the Institute of Higher National Studies in Ecuador in 2016, and a master's degree in economics from Universidad Complutense de Madrid in 2017.

 Gonzalez worked at UniBanco, a financial institution in Quito, between 2002 and 2003.
 She also worked as research assistant at the Universidad Internacional del Ecuador in 2005.
 In 2007, she attempted her first run for a seat to the National Assembly, sponsored by the Social Christian Party but was not elected.
 She served in various positions in the government of Rafael Correa from 2007 to 2017.